Movistar Arena (Santiago)

-Movistar Arena is a 17,000-seat multi-purpose indoor arena in Santiago, Chile.
+Movistar Arena is a 15,500-seat multi-purpose indoor arena in Santiago, Chile.
 It is located inside O'Higgins Park, in downtown Santiago.
-Its main structure was built in 1956, but it remained unfinished and without roof, the roof was installed in 2000.
+Its main structure was built in 1956, but it remained unfinished and without a roof, until the roof was installed in 2000.

-Buyer Peter Hiller opened it on April 15, 2006 as Arena Santiago with a seat-capacity of 12,000.
+The arena was ultimately purchased by Peter Hiller who opened it on 15 April 2006 as Arena Santiago with a seat-capacity of 12,000.
 Telefónica's cell phone division Movistar bought the stadium's naming rights, changing its name on October 6, 2008, while also expanding its capacity by 5,000 seats.
-It is one of the largest multi-purpose arenas in South America, with a total surface is 44,000 m².
+It is one of the largest multipurpose arenas in South America, with a total surface is 44,000 m2.
 An additional 3,000 seats can be placed over the court during concerts, boosting the total capacity to 17,000 seats.

+The venue is the busiest indoor arena in South America, with $94.6 million in gross revenue and 1.58 million tickets sold in 2023.

 History

 The original building was designed and conceived by Mario Recordón in 1956 with the name "Metropolitan Indoor Stadium" to be the seat of the World Basketball Championship.
-However, funding was redirected to remodeling the Estadio Nacional de Chile, with a view to achieving the 1962 FIFA World Cup.
-The roofed stadium was left in total neglect.
+However, funding was redirected to remodeling the Estadio Nacional de Chile, with a view to hosting the 1962 FIFA World Cup.
+To the end, the stadium was left in total neglect.